bahioganns/flaskProject1/README.md

 # TODO:
 -[ ] Add icons for every KIO competition task
 -[ ] Run KIO school tasks from /static/KIO_SCHOOL/.
 That files can not be run by flash debugger, and that's a huge problem
+-[ ] Add personal statistic
+-[ ] Add some initialisation
+-[ ] Add admin